TigheBurnham/Cryptocurrency_Unsupervised-_ML/README.md

 In this project an investment bank is interested in offering a new cryptocurrency investment portfolio.
 Based on the volume of crypto currencies that exist we have been tasked with creating a report that groups cryptocurrencies into classification systems.
 Unsupervised machine learning that utilizes a clustering algorithm was determined to be the best machine learning method to create this type of report because there is no known output.

-This new assignment consists of four technical analysis parts.
+This assignment consists of four technical analysis parts.

 - Part 1: Preprocessing the Data for PCA
 - Part 2: Reducing Data Dimensions Using PCA